Sacramento State's School Code is 001150

 To receive a timely fall disbursement, “Get Your Docs Done by June 1”

 It is important to submit all requested forms as soon as possible to ensure that your financial aid processed in a timely manner.
-Documents may be submitted in person to Financial Aid Office or the Student Services Counter, in the drop box located outside the Financial Aid Office door, by mail or fax:
+Documents may be submitted in person to the Student Services Counter, in the drop box located outside the Financial Aid Office door, by mail or fax:

 California Sacramento University, Sacramento